 LGBTQ InclusionFostering full participation for all in local congregations

-LOVING GOD AND NEIGHBOR: LGBTQ INCLUSION FOR CHURCH GROWTH
+LOVING GOD & NEIGHBOR: LGBTQ INCLUSION IN CHURCH AND COMMUNITY

 LGBTQ inclusion is one of the most pressing challenges, and greatest opportunities, for church growth today.
 In this seminar, you’ll learn from pioneers and the next generation of LGBTQ leaders on how to foster and navigate inclusion in your own context.